ytmytm/geos-atari/README-Atari.md

 ### System startup

-The boot code jumps right into DeskTop, but it should at least try to run Auto-Exec applications from RAM disk.
+The boot code jumps right into DeskTop, but eventually it should at least try to run Auto-Exec applications from RAM disk.
 In order to do it, that code has to be moved into higher memory area (at least over $5000 out of current $2000).

 ### Players (sprites)